Beverly majored in psychology and health science and has a strong interest in improving the mental, spiritual, and physical lives of others.

 I resisted the urge to shout, "What do you think you are doing?" and instead inquired, "You do know you are not supposed to cut more than five sheets at one time, right?"

-The employee looked at me blankly and continue to attempt to cut the 20 sheets, putting a little more power into the cut thinking this would solve the problem rather than create a bigger one and destroy our second paper cutter in less than two months.
+The employee looked at me blankly and continued to attempt to cut the 20 sheets, putting a little more power into the cut, thinking this would solve the problem rather than create a bigger one and destroy our second paper cutter in less than two months.